chjj/pty.js/README.md

 # pty.js

+**⚠️ This project is no longer maintained ⚠️.
+For a maintained fork take a look at [Tyriar/node-pty](https://github.com/Tyriar/node-pty).**

 `forkpty(3)` bindings for node.js.
 This allows you to fork processes with pseudo terminal file descriptors.
 It returns a terminal object which allows reads and writes.